-[16.2.18.23 NMAC - N, 6/16/2015]
+[16.2.18.23 NMAC N, 06-16-2015] - 16.2.18.24 BIOIDENTICAL HORMONE THERAPY EDUCATIONAL COURSE APPROVAL: The board shall have final authority for approval of a bioidentical hormone educational program upon completion of the following requirements.
+The educational course shall submit to the board: - A. the completed application form provided by the board; - B. payment of the application fee for expanded practice educational course approval specified in 16.2.10 NMAC; - C. documentation that it will comply with all educational course approval general requirements defined in 16.2.18.8 NMAC; - D. documentation demonstrating that it will provide the educational course general curriculum defined in 16.2.18.11 NMAC; - E. documentation demonstrating that it will provide the bioidentical hormone therapy educational course hours defined in 16.2.18.25 NMAC; - F. documentation demonstrating that it will provide the bioidentical hormone therapy educational course curriculum defined in 16.2.18.26 NMAC; and - G. documentation demonstrating that proposed test instruments have been reviewed and approved by a credentialed PhD psychometrician, as described in the ICE credentialing standards.
+A passing grade of seventy (70) percent is required for certification to demonstrate learned knowledge.
+[16.2.18.24 NMAC Rp, 16.2.18.19 NMAC, 06-16-2015] - 16.2.18.25 BIOIDENTICAL HORMONE THERAPY EDUCATIONAL COURSE HOURS: The bioidentical hormone educational course shall consist of a minimum total of eighty (80) hours of education, with at least twenty four (24) hours of practical experience defined in Subsections B, E and F of 16.2.18.26 NMAC in the areas listed below: - A. eight (8) hours in the pharmacology of bioidentical hormones; - B. eighteen (18) hours in an overview of the endocrine system, including the anatomy and interactive physiology of the hypothalamic-pituitary-adrenal-thyroid (HPAT) and gonadal axis, the stress response and normal adrenal and thyroid function; also to include normal male and female sex hormone physiology; at least half of these hours shall be in practice or review of case studies; - C. twenty (20) hours in theory and practice of endocrinology including evaluation and treatment of the patient with hormonal dysfunction and imbalances including but not limited to; adrenal fatigue, auto-immune endocrine disorders, hypothyroid, hyperthyroid, men's hormone imbalances and women's hormonal imbalances pre, peri and post menopause and consideration and assessment for treatment with bio-identical hormone replacement therapy, BHRT; at least half of these hours will be in practice or review of case studies; - D. fourteen (14) hours in blood chemistry analysis including but not limited to; CBC, CMP, LFT, lipids, ferritin, homocysteine, vitamin D, iodine, hs CRP, fibrinogen, ANA, ESR, HgBAIC, insulin antibodies; - E. two (2) hours in urine analysis; - F. sixteen (16) hours in the assessment and treatment of hormone and neurotransmitter imbalances through blood, urine and saliva hormone testing and evaluation; appropriate treatment options for the biomedical differential diagnoses including, but not limited to; adrenal fatigue, thyroid imbalances, andropause, menopausal syndrome, and other male and female hormone imbalances; at least half of these hours shall be in practice or case study review;

-- 16.2.18.24 BIOIDENTICAL HORMONE THERAPY EDUCATIONAL COURSE APPROVAL: The board shall have final authority for approval of a bioidentical hormone educational program upon completion of the following requirements.
-The educational course shall submit to the board: - A. a completed application; - B. payment of the application fee for expanded practice educational course approval specified in 16.2.10 NMAC; - C. documentation that it will comply with all educational course approval general requirements defined in 16.2.18.8 NMAC; - D. documentation demonstrating that it will provide the educational course general curriculum defined in 16.2.18.11 NMAC; - E. documentation demonstrating that it will provide the bioidentical hormone therapy educational course hours defined in 16.2.18.25 NMAC; - F. documentation demonstrating that it will provide the bioidentical hormone therapy educational course curriculum defined in 16.2.18.26 NMAC; and - G. documentation demonstrating that proposed test instruments have been reviewed and approved by a credentialed PhD psychometrician, as described in the ICE credentialing standards.
-A passing grade of seventy percent is required for certification to demonstrate learned knowledge.
-[16.2.18.24 NMAC Rp, 16.2.18.19 NMAC, 6/16/2015; A, 10/22/2024] - 16.2.18.25 BIOIDENTICAL HORMONE THERAPY EDUCATIONAL COURSE HOURS: The bioidentical hormone educational course shall consist of a minimum total of 80 hours of education, with at least 24 hours of practical experience defined in Subsections B, C, D, E and F of 16.2.18.25 NMAC in the areas listed below: - A. eight hours in the pharmacology of bioidentical hormones; - B. 18 hours in an overview of the endocrine system, including the anatomy and interactive physiology of the hypothalamic-pituitary-adrenal-thyroid (HPAT) and gonadal axis, the stress response and normal adrenal and thyroid function; also to include normal male and female sex hormone physiology; at least half of these hours shall be in practice or review of case studies; - C. 20 hours in theory and practice of endocrinology including evaluation and treatment of the patient with hormonal dysfunction and imbalances including but not limited to; adrenal fatigue, auto-immune endocrine disorders, hypothyroid, hyperthyroid, men's hormone imbalances and women's hormonal imbalances pre, peri and post menopause and consideration and assessment for treatment with bio-identical hormone replacement therapy, BHRT; at least half of these hours will be in practice or review of case studies; - D. 14 hours in blood chemistry analysis including but not limited to; CBC, CMP, LFT, lipids, ferritin, homocysteine, vitamin D, iodine, hs CRP, fibrinogen, ANA, ESR, HgBAIC, insulin antibodies; - E. two hours in urine analysis; - F. 16 hours in the assessment and treatment of hormone and neurotransmitter imbalances through blood, urine and saliva hormone testing and evaluation; appropriate treatment options for the biomedical differential diagnoses including, but not limited to; adrenal fatigue, thyroid imbalances, andropause, menopausal syndrome, and other male and female hormone imbalances; at least half of these hours shall be in practice or case study review; - G. one hour in pharmaceutical law as provided by the New Mexico board of pharmacy; and - H. one hour in oriental medicine scope of practice relative to the prescription or administration of the authorized substances.
+- G. one (1) hour in pharmaceutical law as provided by the New Mexico board of pharmacy; and - H. one (1) hour in oriental medicine scope of practice relative to the prescription or administration of the authorized substances.